ReSource-Network/resource-risk-management/README.md

 # ⚠️ ReSource Risk Management

-The following decentralized infrustrucutre is responsible for providing **ReSource Stable Credit** networks with the means to analyze, predict, and mitigate credit risk within a mutual credit context.
+The following decentralized infrastructure is responsible for providing **Credit Networks** with the means to analyze, predict, and mitigate credit risk within a mutual credit context.

-To accomplish this, this protocol interfaces with the **ReSource Stable Credit** protocol and **Masa Finance** protocol.
+Risk can be thought of in two categories: **network wide risk** and **member specific risk.**

+####Network Risk
+Network risk is addressed via a **Risk Oracle** infrastructure that is responsible for monitoring and analyzing network risks in order to calculate a given network's _risk variables_.
+These variables include the price of risk (the network's "base fee") as well as the required reserve size (the network's "RTD") needed to safely maintain stability.

+The **Risk Oracle** infrastructure is federated by a network registry that determines if a network's risk is being indexed and analyzed.
+The risk analysis provided by the **_RiskOracle.sol_** is then used by the **_RiskManager.sol_** contract to translate analyzed risk into the network _risk variables_.

+####Member Risk
+Member risk is addressed through effective underwriting and proper credit term structuring and assignment.
+The **_CreditIssuer.sol_** contract is responsible for defining and issuing the credit terms (ex. credit limit, fee rate) associated with a given network to be tracked over a configured _credit period_.

-📕 For more information on ReSource and Stable Credits go to https://www.resource.finance/
+📕 For more information on ReSource Risk Mitigation go to the [docs](https://docs.stablecredit.io/stable-credit/credit-risk).

 ## Protocol Overview

 ---

-The following diagram depicts how **Stable Credit Networks** interact with the **ReSource Risk Managment** protocol to stabalize their credit currencies.
+The following diagram depicts how **Stable Credit Networks** interact with the **ReSource Risk Management** protocol to stabilize their credit currencies.
 ![alt text](./Diagram.png)

 ---